-I became a missionary kid at twelve years old, when my parents, my four younger siblings, and I moved to Ukraine.
-In my thirty-some years, I’ve lived in three countries and six cities.
-I’ve been part of four different church plants on two different continents and travelled for pleasure and missionary work to at least fourteen countries.
+I became a missionary kid at twelve years old, when my parents, four younger siblings, and I moved to Ukraine.
+In thirty-five years, I’ve lived in three countries and six cities and have travelled to at least fourteen countries.

 This blog is about missionary life.

 A friend once asked me to share about my perspective as a missionary wife and mom.
 So often we hear more about the husband’s experience on the field.
 She asked me what makes life more challenging for a wife and mom here in Ukraine than it was in America…what does my daily life look like.

 I began blogging about the comical, mundane, incredible experience of being Mama on the mission field.
 And as I did that, I realized – there are peculiarities to my life, for sure.
 But in all honesty, many of my joys, challenges, heartaches, and excitement are similar to those experienced by Christians all over the world – the same things you experience every day.

 And so, I have two goals for this blog.
 One is to tell you what it’s really like for us to be missionaries on a foreign field.
 And the second is to encourage – or amuse – you in your daily life by sharing my own experiences and reflections.